Dark-eyed Junco The Snow Birds Nesting Mating Habits

 Dark-eyed Junco Oregon Race

 The nest is cup-shaped and built using grasses, moss, and twigs.
-The inside is lined with finer grasses, rootlets, and hair.
+She lines the inside with finer grasses, rootlets, and hair.

 female junco brooding young in nest